 - For sites with steep slopes, appropriate building setbacks and erosion control measures would be taken into consideration.
-An exemption from the City of Seattle would be required prior to construction. - Existing trees would be retained to the extent possible, and new trees and landscaping would be provided around the property in compliance with City requirements (SMC 25.11.090 and SMC 23.44.008.I). - Mitigation plans would be developed in compliance with the City's ECA regulations (SMC 25.09).
+An exemption from the City of Seattle was received. - Existing trees would be retained to the extent possible, and new trees and landscaping would be provided around the property in compliance with City requirements (SMC 25.11.090 and SMC 23.44.008.I). - Mitigation plans would be developed in compliance with the City's ECA regulations (SMC 25.09).